MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

 ## Task 6: Synchronize and install Microsoft and 3rd party extensions on the tenants

-Now, you can publish the Microsoft and 3rd-party extensions that were published in the old solution.
+Now, you can install the Microsoft and 3rd-party extensions that were previously installed before the upgrade.
 For each extension, do the following steps:

 1. Synchronize the extension with the tenant:
     ```